Frequently Asked Questions by Parents

 Parents often feel like they are riding an emotional roller coaster after their child discloses abuse.
 All of what you are feeling is normal.
-Some common feelings after the disclosure are: denial, anger, helplessness, lack of assertiveness, shock, numbness, guilt or self-blame, and betrayal.
-First Witness advocates are here to provide you a space where you can express all of your feelings related to what is happening with your family.
+Some common feelings after the disclosure are denial, anger, helplessness, lack of assertiveness, shock, numbness, guilt or self-blame, and betrayal.
+First Witness advocates are here to provide you a space where you can express all your feelings related to what is happening with your family.

 I am angry with the offender.
 Should I confront them?